 With the storm ever louder thumping the breast.

 Searching in darkness for the flash of the lighthouse,

-Eager for haven as eyes are striding the deep,
+Eager for haven as eyes stride over the deep,

 Caressing the contours that dip to the cove,

 The bow runs for the coast battling fast rushing currents

 With the headlands above and the river mouth open